Russia scraps law enforcement deal with U.S. in new blow to ties

 Russia’s Foreign Minister Sergei Lavrov described the U.S. human rights bill, named after lawyer Sergei Magnitsky who died in detention in 2009, as “odious”, but said Moscow wants constructive ties with the United States.

-Trenin said Moscow was unlikely to cut major initiatives.
+Trenin said that while Russia was likely to continue to reduce the United States’ presence in the country, Moscow was unlikely to cut major initiatives.
 Russia allows the NATO-led International Security Assistance Force to use a rail route through its territory to transport equipment.

+He added that some of recent deal-breaking with the United States was being driven by a desire to shed its image as an aid recipient.